Navigation

 Prerequisites

 You must first evaluate your needs.
 Depending on the data you want to synchronize, you may have to create more than one project.
 In the diagram, there are examples of supported types of projects and triggers.
 You could use a type A or B project (or both).
-Do you acquire contacts with DI (contact creation)?
-You must use a type B project to synchronize these new contacts toward Salesforce (thus creating these contacts in Salesforce).
-Next, you can synchronize these contacts from Salesforce to a type A project used for your communications. ![]() |

-Primary key and project's fields Every project must have a primary key (an ID to identify each contact and to ensure there are no duplicates).
+Every project must have a primary key (an ID to identify each contact and to ensure there are no duplicates).
 See the diagram to know which primary key is recommended depending on the project's type.
-Make sure you have the necessary fields to receive or send data.
-The format of the fields should be compatible with fields from Salesforce.
-Do not forget to build the tables after creating your project. |

-Step 1: Configure the External Connectiononnexion externe
+Step 1: Configure an External Connection

 Select Salesforce as the source, give a name to your connection and click on See third-party service authorizations: